 Lacking an energy storage asset class, some storage providers have applied to the FERC or their respective ISOs to be considered as a transmission asset, with rate-based cost recovery included in transmission tariffs or grid charges.
-For example, proponents have argued that battery energy storage serves a reliability function similar to substation equipment, such as large electricity capacitors, which are used in many wholesale transmission system facilities (FERC, 2009).
-The FERC has approved the inclusion of storage as a transmission asset (Isser, 2010), but has been careful to limit its rulings to the specific assets in question, based on the reliability and operational benefits they provide to the grid.6 However, these limited decisions on small storage facilities do not address the issue of grid-scale energy storage technologies such as pumped storage.
+For example, proponents have argued that battery energy storage serves a reliability function similar to substation equipment, such as large electricity capacitors, which are used in many wholesale transmission asset (Isser, 2010), but has been careful to limit its rulings to the inclusion of storage as a transmission asset (Isser, 2010), but has been careful to limit its rulings to the specific assets in question, based on the reliability and operational benefits they provide to the grid.6 However, these limited decisions on small storage facilities do not address the issue of grid-scale energy storage technologies such as pumped storage.
 The possibility of establishing bulk energy storage as a new asset class are being discussed with the FERC and other regulatory bodies, and will evolve along with market needs and preferences.